janelia-flyem/serviceproxy/README.md

 To make service discoverable, it must launch a serf agent that contains the name of the service and its location on the network.

+A service can be registered by calling the included go utility "registerservice" (TBD).
+To register a service called "foo" on port "15555" to the the registry address (ADDR), call the following on the machine the service is running on:

+    % registerservice foo 15555 ADDR

+If the -addr option is specified, one can specify the node address that will be running the service.

-We provide a utility in Go to register a service (TBD).
+We also provide a utility in Go to register a service (TBD).
 First, import the register package:

     import "github.com/janelia-flyem/serviceproxy/register"

-To register a service called "foo" on port "15555" to the the registry address (ADDR), call:
+To register a service call:

     register.RegisterService("foo", 15555, ADDR)

-Non-Go services running on address ip address (IP) can easily register with the serviceproxy by creating a serf agent on the command-line:
+In theory, service registration can also be done directly by creating a serf agent on the command using the following particular formatting (where IP is the IP address of the service):

     % serf agent -node=foo#IP:15555 -port=ADDR